The 2021 military pay increase is officially 3% now that the FY2021 National Defense Authorization Act has passed.

-See the 2021 military pay charts with a proposed 3 percent increase based on the DOD Fiscal Year 2021 Budget Proposal.
+See the 2021 military pay charts with a 3 percent increase or use the military pay calculator.

 “In support of the Department’s effort to continue to build a bigger more lethal and ready force, the FY 2021 President’s Budget proposes a 3 percent increase in military basic pay.
 This builds on last year’s 3.1 percent increase and is key to sustaining the force and building on our readiness gains.”
 Overview – FY 2021 Defense Budget

 Typical Next Steps for a Military Pay Increase:

 - The DOD Fiscal Year 2021 Budget Proposal is released: Released on February 10, 2020